 If the temperature goal is to be met, both ambition and implementation need to increase.
 COP26 is vital in this process.
 Parties are required by the end of 2020 to resubmit their pledges to 2030.

 As host of COP26 the UK has a huge role.
 Going into the COP it will be crucial that it demonstrates its own leadership.
 The UK was the first major economy to legislate a net-zero target for 2050.
 But we also know that existing UK plans to do not put it on course to that target.

-Over the course of the year, to demonstrate that it is serious about net-zero, the Government will need to commit to the pathway and firm up its policy plans.
+The Committee has also set out, in its June 2020 progress report, the measures that it things the Government need to take as part of a green recovery and to put the UK on course to its long-term targets.
+Over the course of the next year, to demonstrate that it is serious about net-zero, the Government will need to commit to the pathway and firm up its policy plans.
 That leadership will be required running into COP26.

 How to achieve the societal transformation for net-zero is therefore what the Government will be considering.
 It is precisely the focus of the BIEE conference.
 How do we achieve emissions reductions in difficult-to-reduce sectors like heat for buildings, and industry?
 How do we achieve the transition to zero emissions in transport?
 How do we take millions of individual consumers with us, in ensuring that decisions they make – on how they heat their homes, on which car to buy … – can put us on track?
 How do we achieve the transformation in a fair way?
 What lessons are there from international experience?